Jeron Wilson: Professional skateboarding

 Wilson met professional skateboarder, Salman Agah, who saw his potential and helped Jeron become part of the Real skateboards team.
 Wilson's talent was also recognized by professional skateboarder, Tim Gavin, and Wilson subsequently became a member of the Blind skateboards team.
 The Blind Skateboard team was one of the best in the business, including highly talented skaters such as Guy Mariano and Henry Sanchez.
 Wilson made his debut on the Blind team in a Plan B video part that included a "friends" section that featured the Blind team.
 Wilson was recruited to skate for Girl Skateboards.
 With the help of Tim Gavin, Wilson obtained a shoe sponsorship with DVS Shoes.

+Podcast

+Wilson, along with Chris Roberts and Kelly Hart, host the skateboard podcast The Nine Club.